How to NOT Set Your Marketing Strategy on “Fyre”

 The Fine Print:

 - Advance reservations required.
-RSVP by midnight on Tuesday, November 27.
+RSVP by NOON on Tues, May 21.
 (Walk-in registration is not available.)

 - No-shows will be charged the full amount of the reservation unless cancelled at least 48 hours prior to the event.